A woman with facial redness

 When it comes to this particular symptom, a risk that’s most concerning is the possible link to cancer of the esophagus.
 A 2017 study found a correlation between the two, suggesting that face flushing might be a warning sign of being at higher risk for the disease.

 Ever had a racing heartbeat that comes out of nowhere after having a few sips?
-It could be another sign of alcohol intolerance.
+It could be another sign of sudden intolerance to alcohol.
 Once again, the main culprit is acetaldehyde, which has been linked to blood vessel dilation due to changes in heart rate.
 Rising acetaldehyde levels throw off the electrical signals in the heart, leading to an increased heart rate (tachycardia).
 Elevated acetaldehyde can also induce palpitations — the fluttering sensation that feels like skipped beats or forceful thumping.

 While acetaldehyde plays a significant role in alcohol-induced tachycardia, it's not the sole player.
 Alcohol itself has a direct effect on the heart and blood vessels by triggering the release of stress hormones such as adrenaline, which stimulates the heart to beat faster.
 Additionally, dehydration caused by alcohol can concentrate the blood, making the heart work harder to pump it and resulting in an increased heart rate.